plus sub section on Lucy Way Sistare Say, a.k.a.

 -

-- ----Of Lucy's two teachers, one
+- ----Of Lucy's two teachers,

-other would remain unknown to all but a few. " but what can be done
+the other would remain unknown to all but a few. " but what can be done

 in regard to Lesueur?"
 Harris [Thaddeus W. had written